orstavik/JoiComponents/book/chapter6/Discussion_sync_vs_async_polyfilling.md

 * delay the rendering of later parts of the DOM, and
 * delay the running of later scripts.

-The most immediate cure for this ill, is to place the polyfill sync *after*
+The most immediate cure for this ill, is to place the sync script *after*
 1. the other DOM template that you want to display immediately and
-2. scripts that can be executed asynchronously be marked `defer` or `async` and placed *before* the polyfill.
+2. scripts that can be executed asynchronously be marked `defer` or `async` and placed *before* the sync script.

-Another cure for this ill is to load the polyfill *async*.
+Another cure for this ill is to load the script *async*.
-If you load your polyfill async, the browser will not delay neither later scripts nor the rendering process.
+If you load your script async, the browser will not delay later scripts nor the rendering process.
 Neither while the polyfill script is downloaded nor executed.
 That sounds great!
-But.. is it really?
+But.. is it always?

-To load web component polyfills async has one mayor downside.
+To load web component polyfills script async has one mayor downside.
-If some functions in other scripts depend on the polyfill (ie. queries or manipulates the DOM), these functions must be delayed until the web component polyfill has loaded and is ready.
+If some functions in other scripts depend on the polyfill script (such as queries or manipulations against the DOM in web components), these functions must likely be delayed until the web component polyfill script has loaded and is ready.
 This in turn means that you have to identify which functions are affected, and then somehow delay them, and then somehow restart them when the polyfill is ready.